headshot of author Tyler Mower

 First Drawing Memory

 My first memory of drawing has me sitting at a desk, a spiral bound notepad of lined paper laid out before me, and a small collector flag next to the notepad.
 Growing up I was intrigued with the world and the nations around it.
-I collected state flags, national flags, and historical flags.
-The little ones that were on a seven inch stick with a 4x6 flag on it.
+I collected state flags, national flags, and historical flags - the little flags that were on a seven inch stick with a 4x6 flag on it.
 My grandpa even made me an eight foot four sided pole upon which to display the banners of the world.
 At some point I undertook a challenge to draw them.
 I remember meticulously trying to get the details right.
 Not so hard for Italy.
-Quite a challenge for Mexico and Spain.
+Quite a challenge for Mexico.

 I’ll Pay the Fee

-“I noticed you are not registered for an art class next term.”
+“I noticed you are not registered for my art class next term.”

 “Yeah, I’m taking a drafting class instead,” I responded.